-In the last few years, the Prince William V Gallery has been restored to its former lustre.
-More than 150 old masterpieces from the Mauritshuis collection (including works by Rembrandt, Steen, Rubens and Potter) are once again on display side by side.
+The Prince William V Gallery has been restored to its former lustre.
+More than 150 old masterpieces from the Mauritshuis collection (including works by Steen, Rubens and Potter) are once again on display side by side.
 Crystal chandeliers, silken wall coverings and lavish curtains complete the regal appearance.

 At the Prince William V Gallery, you can imagine yourself visiting the court of Prince William V.